hyprland-community/pyprland/site/menubar.md

 - Automatically restarts the menu bar on crash
 - Checks which monitors are on and take the best one from a provided list

+> [!tip]
+> This plugin supports both Hyprland and Niri.
+It will automatically detect the environment and use the appropriate IPC commands.

 ## Command

 <CommandList :commands="$frontmatter.commands" />